DaddyCodesFr/Swim-Pack-Tool/README.md

 # Misc fixers
 This tool has some other small features for attempting to fix font, skies, and particles in existing packs.
 These can be very hit or miss.
 <br>
-This simply won't work if the pack lacks somethin crucial like font or particles.
+This simply won't work if the pack lacks something crucial like font or particles.